hugeicons/react-native/README.md

 1. **Icons not showing up?**
    - Make sure you've installed both `@hugeicons/react-native` and `@hugeicons/core-free-icons`
    - Verify that `react-native-svg` is properly installed and linked
-   - Check that icon names are correctly imported
+   - Check that the icon names are correctly imported

 2. **TypeScript errors?**
    - Ensure your `tsconfig.json` includes the necessary type definitions